Tuomo & Markus: History

 The album's release was stalled because of the pandemic and vinyl production challenges.
 Game Changing was finally released worldwide on January 13, 2023, getting very favourable reviews internationally and hitting top 10 in Finland.

-On February 2025 Tuomo & Markus released Music For Roads - a new immersive jazz instrumental album that they composed and recorded together with Finnish jazz trumpet virtuoso Verneri Pohjola.
+In February 2025 Tuomo & Markus released Music For Roads - a new immersive jazz instrumental album that they composed and recorded together with Finnish jazz trumpet virtuoso Verneri Pohjola.
 Featured guests included guitar legend Marc Ribot and French jazz artist Sylvain Rifflet.
 The album has gained favourable reviews and reached #5 on Finnish physical album charts.
 Music For Roads was recorded, mixed and mastered in Dolby Atmos and it's considered the first fully analog Dolby Atmos master in the world.

 Tuomo & Markus have composed and performed the soundscape for Finnair along with famous Finnish radio station Radio Helsinki and their music has been featured in various films and documentaries.

 Tuomo & Markus live lineup includes steel guitar player Miikka 'McGyver' Paatelainen, drummer and trombone player Juho Viljanen and bass player Jere Ijäs.
 Since 2016 Tuomo & Markus has also featured distinguished Finnish jazz trumpet player Verneri Pohjola, the son of legendary bass player and Wigwam member Pekka Pohjola.
 Tuomo Prättälä has performed with Verneri Pohjola in the past in Finnish jazz group Ilmiliekki Quartet.

 Tuomo & Markus have shared stages with many notable artists ranging from Neil Young to Wilco and The Jayhawks.